nlepage/go-wasm-http-talk/slides.md

 <!-- .element: data-id="code" style="font-size: 0.46em;" -->

 Notes:
-- Back in the ServiceWorker, now we know that the `goCallback()` function returns a promise for a response.
+- Back in the ServiceWorker, for the last step, we have to send back the response to the page.
-- For the last step, we have to send back the response to the page.
+- We know that the `goCallback()` function returns a promise for a response.

 ---